chucknouri/Documentation/_posts/first_steps/2019-03-15-general-use.md

 Luos is composed as well of **code subdivisions** called [**modules**](#module).
 Modules are distributed into the nodes.

-Luos allows a real-time communication between every electronic part of a device.
-The technology implements a **plug-and-play network** into any robotic device.
+Luos allows a real-time communication between every electronic part of an embedded system device.
+The technology implements a **plug-and-play network** into any electronics device.

 ## <a name="node"></a>What is a node
 A node is a physical component (hardware) running Luos and hosting one or several modules.
 In a Luos network, nodes are all connected together using Robus, the Luos communication technology.<br/>In other words, **a node is a microcontroler** connected to other microcontrolers and running Luos.

 A **Luos prototyping board** hosts a single node.
-Each one provides a robotic function (gate, sensor, actuation, etc.).
+Each one provides a particular electronic function (gate, sensor, actuation, etc.).

 In the Luos philosophy, each node has to carry the necessary programs (modules) allowing to manage the boards and devices hosting it.